Bindi Cole: Early life and education

 Born in Melbourne in 1975, she holds a Bachelor of Fine Arts from Federation University (2010) and a Diploma in Applied Photography from the Northern Melbourne Institute of TAFE, which she completed in 2004.
 She is currently undertaking a PhD at Deakin University.

 Career

 Cole’s work often references her life story and experiences, such as her Wadawurrung heritage, the importance of Christianity in her life, and the impact of politics, the law and other power structures on her lived experience and that of her family and community.
 Her artistic practice questions the way people circumscribe and misconstrue contemporary identity and experience.

 Early works

 Cole's first major work which came to public attention was Heart Strong (2007), an exhibition at the Koorie Heritage Trust, Melbourne.
 This work focused on the media's portrayal of Indigenous communities.
 Cole also photographed elite Indigenous sportsman for the calendar Men in Black.
 Cole's portrait of boxer Anthony Mundine, Do you like what you see, won the Boscia Galleries Award for Photography at the Victorian Indigenous Art Awards.

-As well as photography, Cole's approach to art includes the use of video, text and installation.
+Cole's approach to art includes the use of video, text and installation as well as photography.